 See below how you can organize such data set in a visually consistent layout:

 When putting various data categories on one slide, think about the best way to visualize each indicator.
 For example, we chose a donut chart for the type of work and contract, and bar charts for regional and department split.
-Icons also will be helpful for creating a visual association.
+Icons also will help create a visual association.

 Illustrate recruitment and onboarding metrics